The third section of an insects body, behind the head and thorax.

 Long journey usually carried out by an animal at the end of a season.

-The use of colours and patterns to impersonate another animals appearance.
+The use of colors and patterns to impersonate another animals appearance.

 A soft-bodied creature with one or two shells.